AtlasSystems/AlmaPrimoDefinitiveCatalogAddon/README.md

 * **Config.xml** - The addon configuration file.

+* **CatalogLayout_Browse.xml** - The layout file used when not retrieving items on a record page.
+Displays the full browser window.

+* **CatalogLayout_Import.xml** - The layout file used when retrieving items on a record page (either automatically or via the Retrieve Items button).
+Displays the items grid at the bottom of the window.

 * **DataMapping.lua** - The data mapping file contains mappings for the items that do not typically change from site to site.

 * **CustomizedMapping.lua** - The a data mapping file that contains settings that are more site specific and likely to change (e.g. location codes).